awsdocs/amazon-detective-admin-guide/doc_source/detective-terms-concepts.md

 The following terms and concepts are important for understanding Amazon Detective and how it works:

+****Administrator account****
+The AWS account that owns a behavior graph and that uses the behavior graph for investigation\.
+The administrator account invites member accounts to contribute their data to the behavior graph\.
+Administrator accounts can also view data usage for the behavior graph, and remove member accounts from the behavior graph\.

 ****Behavior graph****
 A linked set of data generated from incoming source data that is associated with one or more AWS accounts\.
 Each behavior graph uses the same structure of findings, entities, and relationships\.